Kevin Black (wrestling coach): College

 After graduation from River Falls High in 1998, Black wrestled at the University of Wisconsin-Madison (UW).
 During his Junior season Black was named an All-American after placing 4th at the NCAA tournament.
 His senior season was cut short due to injury.
 He was a team captain for three of his four years at Wisconsin.

 Coaching career

-Black is currently the head coach at River Falls High School.
+Black is the former head coach at River Falls High School, stepping down after the 2022-23 season.
 He began his coaching career in college, running Black Bros Wrestling Camps with his brother Tony.
-They were the Wisconsin Wrestling Federation Co-State Coaches in 2003-05.
+They were the Wisconsin Wrestling Federation Co-State Coaches in 2003–05.
 Black also spent one season as an assistant high school wrestling coach in Lodi, WI.
 Black also spent two years on the coaching staff at the University of Wisconsin.
 Black has been a World Team coach in 2007 (Baku, Azerbaijan), 2009 (Herning, Denmark) and 2011 (Istanbul, Turkey) and has led on many international tours with USA Wrestling.
 He has also been a part of the Olympic Development Program since 2007 and was a club coach with the New York AC, which won the women's team title at the 2009 U.S. National Championships.
-Black began coaching at River Falls High School in 2013.
+Black coached at River Falls High School from 2013 to 2023.